The Pale King: Reception

-Jonathan Segura wrote in Publishers Weekly that The Pale King "isn't the era-defining monumental work we've all been waiting for since Infinite Jest altered the landscape of American fiction", but added that it is "one hell of a document and a valiant tribute to the late Wallace."
+Jonathan Segura wrote in Publishers Weekly that The Pale King "isn't the era-defining monumental work we've all been waiting for since Infinite Jest altered the landscape of American fiction", but that it is "one hell of a document and a valiant tribute to the late Wallace".

-In Esquire, Benjamin Alsup wrote that The Pale King is an "incomplete and weirdly fractured pseudo memoir" that is "frustratingly difficult in places" and "potholed throughout by narrative false starts and dead ends."
-Despite that, Alsup stated, "you should read The Pale King."
-While conceding that the novel is not conventionally gripping in terms of narrative, the reviewer asserted, "If it keeps you up at night, it won't be because you've got to know what happens next.
+In Esquire, Benjamin Alsup wrote that The Pale King is an "incomplete and weirdly fractured pseudo memoir" that is "frustratingly difficult in places" and "potholed throughout by narrative false starts and dead ends".
+But, he wrote, "you should read The Pale King".
+While conceding that the novel is not conventionally gripping in terms of narrative, Alsup wrote, "If it keeps you up at night, it won't be because you've got to know what happens next.
 If you're up, you'll be up because DFW writes sentences and sometimes whole pages that make you feel like you can't breathe."

-Lev Grossman, in Time, wrote that "if The Pale King isn't a finished work, it is, at the very least, a remarkable document, by no means a stunt or an attempt to cash in on Wallace's posthumous fame.
+In Time, Lev Grossman wrote: "if The Pale King isn't a finished work, it is, at the very least, a remarkable document, by no means a stunt or an attempt to cash in on Wallace's posthumous fame.
 Despite its shattered state and its unpromising subject matter, or possibly because of them, The Pale King represents Wallace's finest work as a novelist."

-In The New York Times, Michiko Kakutani wrote that "[The Pale King] feels less like an incomplete manuscript than a rough-edged digest of the themes, preoccupations and narrative techniques that have distinguished [Wallace's] work from the beginning."
-She described the novel as both "breathtakingly brilliant and stupefying dull – funny, maddening and elegiac," and predicted that "The Pale King will be minutely examined by longtime fans for the reflexive light it sheds on Wallace's oeuvre and his life" and will also "snag the attention of newcomers, giving them a window – albeit a flawed window – into this immensely gifted writer's vision of the human condition as lived out in the middle of the middle of America."
-Kakutani claimed that it is Wallace's "most emotionally immediate work."
+In The New York Times, Michiko Kakutani wrote that The Pale King "feels less like an incomplete manuscript than a rough-edged digest of the themes, preoccupations and narrative techniques that have distinguished [Wallace's] work from the beginning".
+She called the novel "breathtakingly brilliant and stupefying dull—funny, maddening and elegiac", and predicted that it "will be minutely examined by longtime fans for the reflexive light it sheds on Wallace's oeuvre and his life" and "snag the attention of newcomers, giving them a window—albeit a flawed window—into this immensely gifted writer's vision of the human condition as lived out in the middle of the middle of America".
+Kakutani called the novel Wallace's "most emotionally immediate work".

 John Jeremiah Sullivan wrote a long, admiring appreciation of the novel in GQ Magazine.

-David Hering's book David Foster Wallace: Fiction and Form features a lengthy section on the novel's evolution from its genesis to the final version by Michael Pietsch.
-Part of this section was excerpted in the Los Angeles Review of Books in September 2016.
+David Hering's book David Foster Wallace: Fiction and Form features a lengthy section on the novel's evolution from its genesis to Pietsch's final version.
+Part of this was excerpted in the Los Angeles Review of Books in September 2016.

-The novel was one of the three finalists for the 2012 Pulitzer Prize for Fiction; no award was given that year.
+As stated above, the novel was one of the three finalists for the 2012 Pulitzer Prize for Fiction; no award was given that year.